-The abuse of power & influence of credit institutions against borrowers and the moral issue of exploiting their psychological state when concluding loan agreements
+The abuse of power & influence by credit institutions against borrowers and the moral issue of exploiting their psychological condition when concluding loan agreements

 by Giorgos Kazoleas, Lawyer LL.M.

 One of the ways to avoid abuse by the credit institutions' position is the requirement of good faith, in the assessment of which, special attention must be paid to the negotiating power of both parties.
 It should be also assessed whether the consumer was motivated in any way to accept the clause and if the supply of goods or services was made by a special order of the consumer.
 The requirement of good faith can be satisfied by the credit institution when it deals honestly and fairly with the counterparty whose legal interests it must take into account.